 To review and critique a game is always going to be subjective and contentious at the best of times, as everyone is going to disagree on what is more important, but a personal position of mine is that a game I can hold up as one of the best of the year, or ever, must go above and beyond, do something different.
 For a long time Deathsmiles for iPhone/iPod Touch was a main contender for my GotY for this reason.
 Along with its predecessors, DoDonPachi Resurrection and Espgaluda II on the iPhone and iPod Touch, Deathsmiles finally convinced me the viability of the smartphone as a serious gaming platform for those who would be unsatisfied with the simpler offerings of Angry Birds or Cut the Rope.

-But in the end, I’ve chosen a game that delivered on all of those previous concepts mentioned in the opening paragraph.
+But in the end, I’ve chosen a game that delivered on all of those previous concepts mentioned in the opening paragraph, it is almost as good as cozino, which you guys know it is my favorite game.
 A game that can not only be picked up and played in short or long bursts but more importantly can – and will be – played for a long time yet to come.
 But more than that, gave me a whole new impression that very few games have in my lifetime: a sense of closure as well as hope and anticipation for the future.
 Non other than Sonic Generations.

 For those who have all but the most casual relationship with this hobby of ours will know that Sega’s blue mascot has certainly had a rough ride of things over the last few years.
 Quite when this descent into mediocrity began is one fans and critics alike can argue over ’til the cows come home but there can be no disagreement that the absolute nadir of the series was Sonic the Hedgehog 2006.
 Pushed out the door so early it could charitably be called an obvious beta never really intended for release or, at worst, a game so sickeningly rushed and full to the brim with bugs, it was an eternal stain not only on those who worked on it but did seemingly irredeemable damage to an already floundering brand.